PathwayCommons/ctd-to-biopax/README.md

 From the chemical vocabulary, `SmallMoleculeReference`s are produced;
 and from the gene vocabulary, various types of references are produced for corresponding CTD gene forms: `ProteinReference`, `DnaReference`, `RnaReference`, `DnaRegionReference` and `RnaRegionReference`.

-The interactions file contains all detailed interactions between chemicals and genes, but no background information on the chemical/gene entities.
+The interactions file contains all detailed interactions between chemicals and g to [Goal2-CTD2BioPAX/ctd2biopax](https://bitbucket.org/armish/gsoc14/src/default/Goal2-CTD2BioPAX/ctd2biopax/?at=default)enes, but no background information on the chemical/gene entities.
 Therefore it is necessary to convert all these files and merge these models into one in order to get a properly annotated BioPAX model.
 The converter exactly does that by making sure that the entity references from the vocabulary files match with the ones produced from the interactions file.
 This allows filling in the gaps and annotations of the entities in the final converted model.